Using Regex in Unqork

 In this formula, regexPattern is also specifically used for regular expressions.
 So, you'll omit the opening and closing slashes.

-REGEXMATCH works like any other formula.
-In a Data Workflow you can use Formula or Create Value operators to check a single value.
-Or, you can use Create Field to check a field across an entire table.
-Both stringToCheck and regexPattern can be hard coded directly into the formula.
-Or, you can set them dynamically using the argument ports and inserting A into the formula itself.
-Either way, your result is always a boolean: true, indicating a match, or false, indicating no match.
+In a Data Workflow component you can use Formula or Create Value operators to validate a single value.
+Or, you can use Create Field operator to validate a field across an entire table.
+The stringToCheck and regexPattern syntax can be hard coded directly into the formula or set dynamically using the argument ports and inserting A into the formula.
+Either way, your result is a Boolean value of true (indicating a match) or false (indicating no match).

-There's also a second formula called REGEXTRACT.
-REGEXTRACT is a formula that returns part of a string that matches a regular expression.
-So, let's say you only want to pull the portion of an email that comes before the @ sign.
-You can do that using the REGEXTRACT formula.
-This is what the REGEXTRACT formula looks like:
+REGEXTRACT is a formula that returns a portion of a string that matches a regular expression.
+Let's say you only want to retrieve the portion of an email address before the @ symbol.

 REGEXEXTRACT(stringToCheck,regexPattern)